 Comparative Dispute Resolution (2 semester hours)

-Sustainability and the Law (3 semester hours)
+Comparative Corporate Law (3 semester hours)

 The academic program has been approved by the American Bar Association’s Section of Legal Education and Admissions to the Bar, and credit is awarded by The Ohio State University Moritz College of Law.

 In addition to the regularly scheduled classes, the program features at least six lectures by prominent scholars in their respective fields.
 Topics of past lectures have included “Tony Blair’s Domestic Policy Triumphs 1997-2007,” “From Blair to Brown: British Foreign Policy in Flux,” and “The Conservative Challenge: The Politics of David Cameron.”
 Cost is included in program tuition.

 The program also includes numerous educational and cultural side trips.
 Students typically will visit courts in London (including the Old Bailey), the English Inns of Court, and the Houses of Parliament.
 Trips also will be scheduled to the Royal Shakespeare Theatre in Stratford-upon-Avon, Windsor Castle, and Runnymede.
 Cost is included in program tuition.